-227.-(1) If the accused pleads guilty to the charge after it has been read and explained to him, whether as originally framed or as amended, his plea must be recorded and he may be convicted on it.

-- (2) Before the court records a plea of guilty, it must - (a) if the accused is not represented by an advocate, be satisfied that the accused - (i) understands the nature and consequences of his plea and the punishment prescribed for the offence; and - (ii) intends to admit to the offence without qualification; or - (b) if the accused is represented by an advocate, record the advocate's confirmation that the accused - (i) understands the nature and consequences of his plea; and - (ii) intends to admit to the offence without qualification.

-(3) The General Division of the High Court shall not record a plea of guilty in a case where the accused pleads guilty to an offence punishable with death unless evidence is led by the prosecution to prove its case at the trial.
+- 227.-(1) If the accused pleads guilty to the charge after it has been read and explained to him, whether as originally framed or as amended, his plea must be recorded and he may be convicted on it. - (2) Before the court records a plea of guilty, it must - (a) if the accused is not represented by an advocate, be satisfied that the accused - (i) understands the nature and consequences of his plea and the punishment prescribed for the offence; and - (ii) intends to admit to the offence without qualification; or - (b) if the accused is represented by an advocate, record the advocate's confirmation that the accused - (i) understands the nature and consequences of his plea; and - (ii) intends to admit to the offence without qualification. - (3) The High Court shall not record a plea of guilty in a case where the accused pleads guilty to an offence punishable with death unless evidence is led by the prosecution to prove its case at the trial.

-(4) Where a case is transmitted for trial in the General Division of the High Court under Division 5 of Part X, the court may order the parties to the case to attend a criminal case disclosure conference for the purpose of settling the matters mentioned in section 212, and the criminal case disclosure procedures in Division 5 of Part X apply, with the necessary modifications, in relation to the case, if -
+(4) Where a case is transmitted for trial in the High Court under Division 5 of Part X, the court may order the parties to the case to attend a criminal case disclosure conference for the purpose of settling the matters mentioned in section 212, and the criminal case disclosure procedures in Division 5 of Part X apply, with the necessary modifications, in relation to the case, if -

-(a) either of the following applies:

-- (i) the accused is charged with an offence mentioned in section 211A(1); - (ii) the accused is charged with any other offence that is to be tried in the General Division of the High Court, and all parties consent to have those procedures apply to that offence;
+- (a) either of the following applies: - (i) the accused is charged with an offence mentioned in section 211A(1); - (ii) the accused is charged with any other offence that is to be tried in the High Court, and all parties consent to have those procedures apply to that offence; - (b) a date is fixed for a plea of guilty to be taken from the accused; and - (c) on that date, the accused refuses to plead, does not plead or claims trial.